litentry/litentry-parachain/README.md

 make build-node
 ```

-To build the `litentry/litentry-parachain` docker image:
+To build the `litentry/litentry-parachain` docker image, based on cargo profile:

 ```
 make build-docker-release
-or
 make build-docker-production
 ```

-they will use `release` or `production` cargo profile, respectively.

 To build the litentry-parachain runtime wasm: